Tam Cốc – Bích Động

-Tam Cốc-Bích Động is a popular tourist destination in north Vietnam and part of the Tràng An Scenic Landscape Complex UNESCO World Heritage site.
+Tam Cốc – Bích Động is a popular tourist destination in north Vietnam and part of the Tràng An Scenic Landscape Complex UNESCO World Heritage site.
 It is located in Ninh Binh province, near the village of Tam Cốc.
-The closest city is Ninh Binh.
-It consists of two distinct attractions: Tam Cốc, a flooded cave karst system; and Bích Động, a series of mountain pagodas.
+The closest city is Hoa Lư.
+It consists of two distinct attractions: Tam Cốc, a flooded cave karst system; and Bích Động, a series of mountain temples.

 Tam Cốc

 Tam Cốc, literally "three caves", consists of three natural caves — Hang Cả, Hang Hai, and Hang Ba — on the Ngô Đồng River.
 Tourists are taken in small boats along the river from the village of Ván Lám, through rice fields and limestone karsts, through the caves, and back.
 Local women serve as guides and attempt to sell embroidered goods to their passengers.
 The guides are well known for rowing their boats using their feet.

 The area is nicknamed "the inland Ha Long Bay".